 If you need some time to think about it, the CarMax trade-in value that you receive will be valid for seven days.
 Additionally, you do not need to buy a car from CarMax, they will be happy to just buy your car outright without having it be a trade-in.

-Chances are good that CarMax will buy your car.
+Chances are high that CarMax will buy your car.
 While CarMax won’t sell cars with salvage titles, flood damage, or frame damage to their customers, it doesn’t mean they won’t try to sell them off at a dealer auction.
-Do keep in that if your car has any of those serious issues, then your payout will be drastically affected.
+Do keep in mind, that if your car has any of those serious issues, then your payout will be drastically affected.
 Even if your car doesn’t run at all, CarMax might still buy it at a decent price.

 CarMax has a short four-question form on its site to help you find the documentation needed to sell your car, depending on your state and car ownership status.
 For the most part, you will need to bring your ID and title/lien holder information.

 According to CarMax, there are many cases in which they will be able to buy your leased car.
 There are some notable exceptions.
 CarMax is not able to purchase cars leased from the following companies:

 - Nissan Motor Acceptance